 Average random write latency per connection (ms) | Several milliseconds① |

-②Baseline performance: The maximum IOPS and throughput of a disk at the time of purchase.
-The baseline performance increases linearly with the disk capacity, up to a maximum value that depends on the disk specifications.
+②Baseline performance: The maximum IOPS and throughput that a Cloud Disk provides after it is created.
+The baseline performance increases linearly with the disk capacity up to a specified maximum value, which varies based on the disk specifications.

 Click the Custom Launch tab.

-In the Storage section, set the data disk category to Regional ESSD and specify the size of the Regional ESSD.
+In the Storage section, set the data disk category to Regional ESSD and configure the disk size.

-For information about other parameters, see Custom launch.
+For information about other parameters, see Custom launch ECS instances.

 Go to ECS console - Block Storage.